lehrblogger/lehrblogger.com-octopress/source/_posts/2010-01-27-einsteins-theory-of-general-relativity-a-personal-description.md

   - assignments
   - ITP
   - ITP - Time
-excerpt: "\"Faster, faster, until...\""
+blurb: "\"Faster, faster, until...\""
-show_excerpt: true
+show_blurb: true
 ---
 ***From the [syllabus][1]** -- Reading: Find and read descriptions of Einstein’s Theory of General Relativity and how it relates to time.
 Describe it in your own words on your blog and post a link to it on the wiki.
 We’ll go through your descriptions in class.
 How would you describe it to a 5 year old or your grandmother?*